Haroldrivail/collectiv-ai-business/README.md

    - Pilot mechanisms for:
      - community feedback and voting
      - advisory assemblies for significant policy changes
-   - Explore models that align with EU democratic principles.
+   - Explore models that align with democratic principles in Europe.

 4. **Institutional Integration**
    - Work with public and civic institutions to align governance structures with: